 The long-term incentive awards tie to both total shareholder return and specific strategic milestones over a longer horizon.
 Executive compensation is substantially “at risk,” plus the Board retains discretion to ensure our pay programs produce outputs that align closely with changes in shareholder value.

 The HRC Committee believes that direct feedback from shareholders is an important part of the compensation-setting process.
 We regularly solicit feedback from shareholders as well as input from independent compensation advisors to maintain a competitive executive compensation program that attracts and retains top talent and encourages sustainable performance.

-Our compensation continues to evolve and the Board remains attuned to shareholder feedback, changing shareholder expectations and evolving market standards.
-Reflecting that feedback, the HRC Committee made a number of changes to the compensation program for 2021.
+Our compensation program continues to evolve and the Board remains attuned to shareholder feedback, changing shareholder expectations and evolving market standards.
+Reflecting that feedback, the HRC Committee made several changes to the compensation program for 2021-22.

-The HRC Committee approved the following changes to our compensation program to strengthen the alignment of executive compensation with company performance and shareholder experience and expectations.
-These changes are a result of Board engagement with shareholders and reflect the Board’s compensation consultant’s review of pay practices and programs in a broad range of industries.
+The HRC Committee approved the following changes to our 2022 compensation program to strengthen the alignment of executive compensation with Company performance and shareholder experience and expectations.
+These changes are a result of Board engagement with shareholders and reflect the Board’s compensation consultant’s review of pay practices and programs across a broad range of industries.

 Annual Bonus Changes

 - Approved more rigorous 2022 payout curves, which make above target payouts more difficult to obtain